ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### Cross-zone mount targets
 {: #fs-cross-zone-mount}

-When you create a mount target for a share with security access group mode, you can attach a virtual network interface with a specific reserved IP in the zone of your file share.
+When you create a mount target for a share with security access group mode, you can attach a VNI with a specific reserved IP in the zone of your file share.
 By using such a mount target, you can mount a file share from zone A to a virtual server instance in zone B. When the virtual server instance and the file share are in different zones, the performance can be impacted.

 Cross-zone mounting is not supported for file shares with VPC-wide access mode.